Table of Contents

 What is ketosis?

 Ketosis is simply when your liver makes ketones from breaking down fats.
-These ketones or ketone bodies can also be used by the body for energy
+These ketones or ketone bodies can also be used by the body for energy.
+As your body becomes used to the lower level of carbohydrates in your diet, the body will use preferentially use fat and ketone bodies for energy.

 What are ketones?